AarnavNagariya/RAG-Based-Document-Formatter/runs_md/Report_an.md

 ### 4.1 Resolution

 The figures are generally clear with adequate resolution, particularly the graphs comparing the performance of different algorithms (e.g., Fig. 4, Fig. 5).
-However, a few of the plots (such as Fig. 5) could benefit from a slightly larger font size to enhance readability, especially for readers looking at smaller screens.

 ### 4.2 Font Sizes